keizi666/charu3/README.md

 However, the above issue is currently under investigation.
 ([The contents of data files may be lost - Issue #6](https://github.com/itagagaki/charu3/issues/6))

-In [Discussions](https://github.com/itagagaki/charu3/discussions), we have suggestions for improvements.
+In [Discussions](https://github.com/itagagaki/charu3/discussions), I have suggestions for improvements.
 I'm looking forward to your feedback.

 ---